 A. Minimum Limits

 The minimum coverage for policies that went into effect on or after January 1, 2022 is $30,000.
 Anyone convicted of a drug or alcohol-related traffic offense must maintain double the liability coverage.
-Virginia Code § 46.2-316(B)
+Va.
+Code § 46.2-316(B)

 B. Single/Split Limits

 Liability coverage may come in the form of either single limit or split limit policies.
 A single-limit policy simply means that a fixed amount is defined on the Declaration page.
 The Declaration page is the face page of the policy.
 That single limit may be $500,000.
 That means that the carrier will pay no more than that amount to either one claimant or multiple claimants.
-However if your policy is a split limit policy, then that means that on the Declaration page the limits may be defined as being $100,000/$300,000.
+However if your policy is a split-limit policy, then that means that on the Declaration page, the limits may be defined as being $100,000/$300,000.
 What that means is that you have $100,000 coverage for each claimant or a total of $300,000 for multiple claimants.

 C. Multiple Defendants